- Written by Dr.Mehmet Demircioglu

 Regret often appears when the patient realizes that density alone does not create naturalness.

-A dense but poorly designed hairline can attract more attention than a moderately dense but well designed one.
+A dense but poorly designed hairline can attract more attention than a moderately dense but well-designed one.

 The patient should also understand that the hairline affects donor strategy.
 Lowering the hairline even a small amount can require many grafts.
-If those grafts are spent in the wrong place, the mid scalp or crown may be weakened later.
+If those grafts are spent in the wrong place, the mid-scalp or crown may be weakened later.

-For me, hairline design is not decoration.
+Hairline design is not decoration.
 It is surgical planning, facial analysis, donor management, and artistic judgment working together.

 Many patients think recovery means protecting the grafts for a few days.
 In reality, recovery has several layers.